-The outbreak has already impacted many businesses and their staff.
-In order to help ensure BID members are fully informed, we have created this useful page to link you to the advice and guidance you may need for your business.
+The outbreak has impacted many businesses and their staff.
+In order to help ensure BID members are fully informed, we created this useful page to link you to the advice and guidance you may need for your business.
 We are also advising businesses to build their own resilience by reviewing their business continuity plan, developing an understanding of the potential impacts to your supply chains, customers or other factors critical to your operations.

 Some of the business support from the Government will be delivered locally by Winchester City Council: winchester.gov.uk/covid19

 Please visit the Government’s Coronavirus (COVID-19) webpages for the latest information and advice for businesses, employers, employees and the self-employed.
 ACAS have also published advice for employees and employers including information on how to protect the health and safety of staff, sick pay and absence from work.

 Please follow the NHS public advice to help control the spread of Coronavirus (COVID-19).

 The National Business Crime Centre has shared advice on crime prevention for businesses which are open and those which have been required to temporarily closed.
 The Police Service have also issued top 10 security tips for closed business premises and top 10 cyber security tips for working from home.

 Fire and Rescue Service Advice

 The National Fire Chiefs Council has issued advice on fire risk assessments and safety during Coronavirus.

 Kind Words: Ideas for helping your business through Coronavirus… and beyond